armannds/eldgos-askja/README.md

 eldgos-askja
 ============

-This is a web version of a previous created project, in repo massive-octo-batman
+This is a web project repository to use for projects that I will do during some udemy courses.